Curriculum

 Key Stage 2

-This way of teaching evolves in Key Stage 2.
-We continue to follow a topic based approach in Key Stage 2, making links between subjects, being more creative with topic choices, following children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening and incorporating elements of Integrated Learning.
+We continue to follow a topic based approach in Key Stage 2, making links between subjects, continuing to be creative with topic choices, following children’s interests or events which are happening locally, nationally and globally; and further developing work on oracy and speaking and listening.

 For more detail please see our Curriculum page in the School Information section.